Roundup

 Scrapingdog benchmarks as one of the fastest SERP APIs - average response time ~1.83 seconds.
 The API is well-documented, supports JavaScript rendering, and uses a simple GET-based design with the API key in query params.

-Pricing starts at ~$40/month and scales down at higher tiers.
+Pricing starts at $40/month (Lite), and the effective per-SERP cost drops at higher tiers.
 Coverage is Google-only - no Amazon, Maps, Jobs, or AI Overviews.

 Python example